-The National Derby returned to Wentworth Park in 2015, and was won that year by superstar sprinter Fernando Bale.
+The National Derby returned to Wentworth Park in 2015 and was won that year by superstar sprinter Fernando Bale.

 The Derby has been won by some of the champions of the sport including Roman Earl (1966), General Jeff (1980), Rapid Supreme (1985), and Worth Doing (1989).

-The 2020 National Derby was shrouded in drama before the race was run.
-Favourite for the event, Victorian Simon Told Helen, had to be scratched when he was bitten by a spider in the days leading up the race.
+The 2020 National Derby was shrouded in drama before the race was even run.
+Favourite for the event, Victorian Simon Told Helen, had to be scratched when he was bitten by a spider in the days leading up to the race.

 Amazingly, another runner, Here Comes Joe, was also bitten by a spider and forced to be scratched.
 First reserve, Oh Mickey, went into Box 1 and led from start to finish to win the Group 1 event.